syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/ImageFilter.md

 # Image filter in SfImageEditor

 Using the SfImageEditor control, you can add effects such as hue, saturation, brightness, contrast, blur, and sharpen to the image.
-These effects can be applied from toolbar or using the ApplyImageEffect method.
+These effects can be applied from the toolbar or using the ApplyImageEffect method.
 The [`ApplyImageEffect`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfImageEditor.iOS~Syncfusion.SfImageEditor.iOS.SfImageEditor~ApplyImageEffect(ImageEffect,Single).html) method contains two arguments: [`ImageEffect`]https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfImageEditor.iOS~Syncfusion.SfImageEditor.iOS.SfImageEditor~ImageEffect.html) and [`EffectValue`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfImageEditor.iOS~Syncfusion.SfImageEditor.iOS.SfImageEditor~EffectValue.html).
 The ImageEffect is an enum, which contains the following effects:

 * Hue
 * Saturation